BenGalvin07/Ben-Galvin-Public-Data-Science/README.md

 **Data Manipulation**
 The column tiles were manipulated to ensure the information was ready for analysis in Power BI and Excel.
 The following adjustments were made:
-- Column titles to be named clearly with units of measurement inside
+- Column titles to be named clearly with units of measurement inside (kWh and kms)
+- Data editing to remove the km from the Range km Column as the title had the units of measurements
+- Removal of excess characters in column Useable Battery kWh as this would prevent analysis.
+The excess characters were removed by a LEN function and Find and Replace